 Wildlife in its abundance and sorts thrives in Volcanoes National Park but the prominent one and with which the park identifies itself mostly, are the Mountain Gorillas followed by the Golden Monkeys.
 Both the Mountain Gorillas and Golden Monkeys are endangered and endemic to the Virunga ranges.
 It is actually one of the only four places/habitats in the world with ideal conditions for the survival and sustenance of man’s second closest relatives, the Mountain Gorillas.
 Request a Quote

 Furthermore, Volcanoes National Park(PNV)’s over 160SqKm of rain forest and bamboo hosts a representative sample of incredible biodiversity in a very good state of conservation.
-Apart from the Mountain Gorillas and Golden Monkeys, there are forest elephants, giant forest hogs, buffaloes, duikers, bush bucks, bush pigs, many primates and bird species, that find the park a conducive place for their survival.
+Apart from the Mountain Gorillas and Golden Monkeys, there are forest elephants, giant forest hogs, buffaloes, duikers, bush bucks, bush pigs, many primates and bird species.
+They find the park a conducive place for their survival.
 However, the rugged terrain and the thick forests renders the animals (especially the mammals) elusive.
 Volcanoes National Park constitutes a world wonder because of its incredible biodiversity that includes even the endangered ones, and this was the major consideration for its declaration as one of the UNESCO world heritage sites.

 What to see and do in Volcanoes National Park

 - Mountain Gorillas / Mountain Gorilla Trekking

 Gorilla trekking ranks top on the park’s activities and Mountain Gorillas being Rwanda’s most valuable tourism resource, Volcanoes national Park effortlessly stands out as the country’s tourism epi center.
 The park boasts of over 10 habituated Gorilla families with huge potential for more since their population has been rising for the past 10 years.
 It is the only Gorilla trekking spot in Rwanda and the most popular among the 4 national parks that shelter these endangered wildlife species.
 The other national parks that harbor the Mountain Gorillas are; Bwindi Impenetrable National Park in Uganda, Virunga National Park in Congo and Mgahinga Gorilla National Park in Uganda.
 Gorilla trekking is an extra ordinarily unique and humbling experience that one shouldn’t miss on a Tour to Rwanda.

 - Golden Monkeys/Golden Monkey tracking